opendaylight/integration-test/docs/system-test-guide.rst

 * jobs: replace 1node by 3node if your test is develop for 3node cluster.
 * project: set your your project name here (e.g. openflowplugin).
 * functionality: set the functionality you want to test (e.g. flow-services).
-  Note this has also to match the robot test plan name you defined in earlier `section <Create a test plan_>`_ (e.g. openflowplugin-flow-services.txt)
+  Note this has also to match the robot test plan name you defined in the earlier section `<Create a test plan_>`_ (e.g. openflowplugin-flow-services.txt)
 * stream: list the project branches you are going to generate system test.
 Only last branch if the project is new.
 * install: this specifies controller installation, 'only' means only features in